alpergencalp/pdsnd_github/README.md

 ### Description
 This project is developed for Bikeshare business units to analyze and develop their business.
+Python, numpy and pandas are used in development stage.

 ### Files used
 There are 3 data files used in this project